gitperr/gitperr.github.io/content/resume/index.md

 - Implemented infrastructure as code with Terraform and Packer for developing and maintaining cloud infrastructure on GCP.
 - Used Kubernetes (k8s) and Flux for automated GitOps style deployment of on-prem apps to cloud.
 - Oversaw CI/CD and monitoring vision of all company products as the head maintainer of GitLab CI/CD and in-house Prometheus stack.
+- Developed REST APIs with Python for cataloging internal systems.
 - Developed in-house development tooling with Python and Go for improving workflows.
 - Maintained production runner fleet of 40+ nodes, heavily Linux and macOS, with some Windows.
 - Automated build distribution with Fastlane, Firebase and Python.